-There is no prescribed length for a research proposal and the University also does not stipulate the font or font size of a proposal, nor the line spacing.
+The University also does not stipulate the font or font size of a proposal, nor the line spacing.
+However, candidates are encouraged to consider Arial Font, size 12 and line spacing for paragraphs set at 1.5 and for quotations at 1.
 At all times be brief and concentrate on writing clearly and in understandable language.